Skip to content Skip to navigation

 how to add an ALT attribute

-• It provides an alternative description for people who are blind
+• It provides an alternative description for people who are blind: Screen readers rely on ALT text to convey the meaning or function of an image.

 A black cat sitting outdoors on a pile of photographs staring sideways into space.

 The first alt text is technically descriptive, yes.
 But not in the right way.
 It is a picture of a cat.
-But Google will recognize it as an image, so there’s no need to state the obvious.
+But screen readers will announce it as an image, so there’s no need to state the obvious.

 HTML is the markup language for the web.
 Web developers and web admins use it all the time to create and manage web pages.
 It’s therefore essential to know how best to add ALT text to an image using HTML.

-The alt attribute describes the image, and the title attribute provides a tooltip that appears when a user hovers over the image.
+• title attribute: Provides a tooltip that appears when a user hovers over the image.

 Google places a high value on alt text.
 Google uses it to determine what is on the image and how it relates to the surrounding text.